-According to the Pew survey, 64 percent of Americans have personally experienced a major data breach.
+According to the Pew survey, 64 percent of Americans have personal experience of a major data breach.

 If you’re one of them, or suspect that you are, go and change your passwords.
-Start with your most important sites — banking, credit cards, and shopping sites.
-Then your favorite social media sites.
+Start with your most important sites: banking, credit cards, and shopping sites.
+Then move on to your favorite social media sites.

 7. Consider Using Credit Monitoring

-Another thing that the criminals will do if get access to your personal information is open new accounts in your name.
-You never see these statements because you don’t know that the accounts even exist — until you start getting hounded by collection agencies and discover that you no longer have a credit rating.
+Another thing that the criminals will do if they get access to your personal information is open new accounts in your name.
+You never see these statements because you don’t know that the accounts even exist.
+Well not until you start getting hounded by collection agencies and discover that you’ve no longer got a credit rating.

-Fortunately, protecting against this is very easy, and completely free.
+Lucky then that protecting against this is very easy.
+And free.

 You might have heard that you’re allowed one free report a year from each of the credit monitoring services, so you haven’t bothered with it.

-Now, there several free options out there that not only let you check your credit report any time you want, for free, without any damage to your credit rating, but they’ll also send you an alert if anyone tries to open a new credit account in your name.
+Now, there several free options out there will let you check your credit report any time you want, for free, without any damage to your credit rating.
+And they’ll also send you an alert if anyone tries to open a new credit account in your name.